tlongren/vps-status/README.md

 What It Does
 ============

 Shows you weather or not your chosen server is online, disk usage, RAM usage, and bandwidth usage.
 You can see [a demo on Heroku](http://status.longren.org/).
 Click the button to refresh the page.
 You can also press the 'r' key on your keyboard to refresh.

+There's also an option in config.php to enable live updating of values via ajax.
+To enable, set ```PHP $dynamicUpdates = true;``` in config.php and refresh your page.

 What It Doesn't Do